moscolb13/MLAI11.1/README.md

 Used Car Price Modeling – Assignment 1.11
 Overview
+I did 2 versions of this assignment - see "v2" and "v3."
+Neither is very good.
 This project explores a dataset of used vehicle listings with the goal of identifying which features most influence a car's price.
 The original dataset included numerous columns with missing or inconsistent data.
 To simplify the analysis and focus on interpretability, we selected only the numeric features most likely to impact price: year and odometer.

 Data Preparation
 Loaded and inspected a dataset of over 426,000 used vehicle listings